lara-weddige/Instacart-Basket-Analysis/README.md

 # Instacart-Basket-Analysis
-Analysis of Instacart customer purchasing habits to answer business questions and help create data-driven marketing strategies
+Analysis of Instacart customer purchasing habits to answer business questions and help create data-driven marketing strategies.

 # Objective
-The objective of this analysis was to assist the marketing team in answering some key business questions to understand their customers and discover new data-driven strategies to increase sales and create loyal customers.
+This analysis aimed to assist the marketing team in answering key business questions to understand their customers and discover new data-driven strategies to increase sales and create loyal customers.

 # Key questions answered